Buona Sera, Mrs. Campbell: Plot

 When confronted, Mrs. Campbell admits she does not know which of the three men is Gia's father.
 She challenges the men by asking them what kind of father each would have been, particularly because they have never been there for all the small but important life events of their daughter.
 Provoked by this, the potential fathers talk to Gia and insist that she cannot run off.
-The "fathers" cease the support payments, and the Braddocks, who cannot have children of their own, agree to have Gia stay with them while she studies in the U.S.
+Vittorio also helps Gia understand her mother's motivations for deception to protect her child and herself.